IrinaKhlebnik/rsschool-cv/cv.md

 user registration and authentication.
 Following tasks were performed:
 * Ad-hoc testing of the mobile application for Android and ad-hoc testing according to check-list,
-* Mobile Regression of the mobile application for Android according to testcases from TestRail,
+* Mobile Regression of the mobile application for Android according to test-cases from TestRail,
 * Bug reporting,
 * Results gathering and analysis,
 * Test result reporting,
 * Working in tracking system Jira.
+__Accountant__
+_August 2021_ – present Jenty company
+_September 2019_ – June 2021 Japan Tobacco International company
+_September 2015_ – September 2019 Defacto company
+_August 2014_ – September 2015 Minsk State Mechanic-Technological College
+Achievements:
+* tested and implemented with the team of IT-specialists the application for invoices loading automation to 1C, which helped to reduce the time for inventory accounting up to 70%;
+* prepared instructions and coached employees of other departments to work with add-in software MyRequest to create requests for prepayment of goods and services;
+* learned and improved the ways of working with the add-in tool EBA for creating requests for payments of goods and services, prepared instructions for working with this software for employees of other departments;
+* automated the payroll working field through UX-testing, adapted the features for the company and embedded 1C ZUP application via help of IT specialists’ team.